brucehoff/it-notebook-reverse-proxy/README.md

 - Enter the file to skip while scanning in the `trivy.yml` workflow.

-In either case, add a comment justifying why the finding is suppressd.
+In either case, add a comment justifying why the finding is suppressed.